MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/use-teams-panels.md

 :::image type="content" source="../media/panels-right-pane-scheduled-meeting.png" alt-text="Teams panels Home screen showing that the meeting space is reserved for a scheduled meeting":::

+> [!NOTE]
+>
+> - After you schedule a meeting, it can take up to 90 seconds for the calendar to sync and reflect it on the panels screen.
+> - For a [scheduled meeting that is marked as private](https://support.microsoft.com/office/make-an-appointment-or-meeting-private-dc3898f0-22f5-45c6-8cc8-b4d4db84111d), the panels displays **Private meeting** in the meeting title instead of the actual meeting title.

 #### Meeting space is reserved for an ad-hoc meeting

 If the meeting space is [reserved for an ad-hoc meeting](#reserve-meeting-spaces-for-ad-hoc-meetings), the pane appears in purple.
 It displays **Reserved** in prominent text, and meeting start and end times.
-A meeting space that is reserved right from the Teams panels device (instead of Outlook or Teams calendars), automatically schedules the meeting as a Teams meeting and displays the Teams logo.
+If you schedule an ad-hoc meeting from the panel (instead of Outlook or Teams calendars), you actually book the calendar of that meeting space.
+Such ad-hoc meetings are automatically scheduled as Teams meetings and always display the Teams logo.

 :::image type="content" source="../media/panels-right-pane-reserved-adhoc.png" alt-text="Teams panels Home screen showing that the meeting space is reserved for an ad-hoc meeting":::